 As marijuana emerges from the shadow of prohibition it reveals itself to be a widely popular drug in the U.S., currently second only to alcohol and nicotine.
-Hennep will offer a spectrum of Indica, Sativa, and hybrid flower cultivars to serve market demand.
-The strains we have selected are prized genetics and have become sought after at legal and medical marijuana dispensaries nationwide.
-Our master grower will carefully select only the superior current and future stars of the marijuana constellation.
+Volcann will offer a spectrum of Indica, Sativa, and hybrid flower cultivars to serve market demand.
+Many of the strains we have selected for sale are prized genetics and have become sought after at legal and medical marijuana dispensaries nationwide.
+Volcann will carefully select only the superior current and future stars of the marijuana constellation.

-Hennep will offer the following products for sale to our retail and wholesale customers:
+Volcann will offer the following product classes for sale at his Southampton retail store:

-• Flower - The curing process is a critical determinant of the final quality of marijuana.
+Flower - The curing process is a critical determinant of the final quality of marijuana.
 While all cultivators and manufacturers understand the importance of the process, most accept sacrificing high quality for speed and convenience of production.
 At the same time, while some manufacturers do take the time to produce a beautifully cured product, their offerings are often defeated by woefully inadequate dispensing methods that see the product deteriorating rapidly pre-sale.
-We address this problem by hand-selecting flower buds, curing them correctly, and creating standardized weight portions pre-packaged that preserve freshness, quality, and flavor at the point of sale.
+We address this problem by selecting flower buds that are correctly cured, and creating standardized weight portions pre-packaged that preserve freshness, quality, and flavor at the point of sale.

-- THC-Infused Edibles Cannabis edibles are preferred by some consumers because ingesting cannabinoids through the GI tract provides a different and often more therapeutic effect than inhaling.
-Hennep will offer a range of attractive, appetizing, and appealing, adult-use focused edible products. - Topicals These are external applications of cannabis that can be used to treat body pain or skin conditions.
-Topicals are infused with THC, and other cannabinoid extracts.
+THC-Infused Edibles - Cannabis edibles are preferred by some consumers because ingesting cannabinoids through the GI tract provides a different and often more therapeutic effect than inhaling.
+Volcann will offer a range of attractive, appetizing, and appealing, adult-use focused edible products.

+Topicals - These are external applications of cannabis that can be used to treat body pain or skin conditions.
+Topicals are infused with THC, CBD, and other cannabinoid extracts.
 Topicals include lotions, creams, balms, and oils.
-As they are non-psychoactive, topicals are often chosen by individuals who need the therapeutic benefits of marijuana without the cerebral euphoria associated with other delivery methods. - Other Products While our core products will be those listed above, Hennep fully intends to develop a number of cutting-edge products and will carefully study the opportunities offered for the profitable resale of exceptional products offered by other manufacturers.
-Hennep will also experiment with modern strain-specific capsules for recreational use.
+As they are non-psychoactive, topicals are often chosen by individuals who need the therapeutic benefits of marijuana without the cerebral euphoria associated with other delivery methods.

+Other Products - While our core products will be those listed above, Volcann fully intends to offer a number of cutting-edge products and will carefully study the opportunities offered for the profitable sale of exceptional products offered by other manufacturers.